akaanuzman/akaanuzman/README.md

 <h1 align="center">Hi 👋🏻 I'm Kaan!</h1>
-<h3 align="center">I'm a Full Stack Developer from Turkey.</h3>
+<h3 align="center">I'm a iOS Developer from Turkey.</h3>

 ### 🧑🏻‍ About Me
-- 👨🏻‍💻 I’m currently working on [Singularity Software Techs.](https://singularitysoftwaretech.com/en/singularity-software-tech/)
+- 👨🏻‍💻 I am actively developing applications with Swift and I wanna be a iOS Developer.
 - 🗣 I write code everyday and I improve myself day by day.
-- ⚡️ I'm learning Swift / SwiftUI currently.
-- 💻 I've interested in Mobile Application Development with Flutter,Dart for two years.
+- 💻 I've interested in iOS Development with Swift.
+Otherwise for two years, I developed professional mobile application as a Full Stack Developer with Flutter, Dart, Firebase, node.js and mongodb.
+I have two apps in AppStore and Google Play Store to show a reference.
-- 📚 I'm studying Computer Engineering at Duzce University and I'll graduate this year.
+- 📚 I graduated from Düzce University Bachelor of Computer Engineering.
-- 🫵🏻 If you are looking for an Full Stack Developer who cares about your idea like his idea, touches the small parts to make the app look like a real app, you are in the right profile.
+- 🫵🏻 If you are looking for an iOS Developer who cares about your idea like his idea, touches the small parts to make the app look like a real app, you are in the right profile.

 ### 🫡 Think twice code once!
 <img src="https://media2.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif"/>